orangatun/b/FYP/3D_proj.md

 Everything listed so far is a product or a Do-It-Yourself tutorial.

-The next two links are open-source projects related to 3D printing..
+The next few links are open-source projects related to 3D printing..

 [Link 1](https://total3dprinting.org/top-5-best-open-source-3d-printers-for-2017/)